concord-consortium/codap-plugin-api/README.md

 settled, so what it throws is a bug in the callback and not a failure of the request — it does not reject the promise, and the request's outcome is unaffected.

 It stays loud on purpose.
-The most likely thing for a callback to throw is a `TypeError` from reading `result.success` on the `undefined` it receives when a request fails — a mistake worth finding, and one that logging would hide from `window.onerror` and from whatever error reporting a plugin relies on.
+Logging it instead would hide a bug in your plugin from `window.onerror` and from whatever error reporting you rely on.
 If you pass callbacks that can throw, handle the error inside the callback.

+The classic version of this is reading `result.success` on the `undefined` a callback receives when a request fails.
+In TypeScript `RequestCallback` makes that a compile error instead, which is the whole reason the parameter is typed; in JavaScript it remains a `TypeError` at runtime, on whichever failure path reaches it first.

 ## Development